My Friend Mary

 Our mothers died, mine first, then hers.
 We both knew the immensity of the other’s loss.
 And out of the sadness, came a rediscovery, a joyful current of friendship that ran so deep, even the fissures of time and place couldn’t eradicate it.
 The freedom of Ireland, ignoring her weakness, her headaches.
 Her last time in a church, lighting a candle against the dark.
 The last time she touched the sea.
 The last boat.
 The final wearing of the t-shirt kept for best.

-In our last phone conversation, she from a hospital bed in Ireland and me, agonising over the sadness of my son, suddenly takes an urgent tone, and says “I am your person.
+In our last phone conversation, she from a hospital bed in Ireland and me, agonising over the sadness of my son, Mary's voice took on a sudden urgent tone.
+She said “I am your person.
 If anyone understands, I do.
 You can talk to me anytime.
 I know.”
 I could not speak for the lump in my throat but I knew she knew that.
 I dearly want to talk to her now.

-At the end, what's left?
-Darkness descends, the night draws in, the days are shorter and the cold starts to pinch.
-I feel it coming in the air, my bones, the touch of flame in the trees, a mist approaching.
-I help her prepare, give advice.
-Hold her hand.
-Braid her hair.
-Watch her fade.
-Tell her she has been my best friend, always.
-But as the plane pulls out onto the runway I am left behind.
+At the end, what was left?
+Darkness descended, the chill September nights drew in, the days were shorter and the cold started to pinch.
+I felt it coming in the air, my bones, the touch of flame in the trees, a Dublin mist approached and I watched it helplessly.
+I helped her prepare, gave advice.
+Held her hand.
+Braided her hair.
+Watched her fade.
+I got the chance to tell her she has been my best friend, always.
+But as the plane pulled out onto the runway I was left behind.
 I cannot do any more.
-She will fly into the night.
+She flew away into the night.
 Her journey is now hers alone; I can only wave from inside the terminal.

 .